Paul Kyser: Writing and production

-He wrote and produced the song "Invitation To The World" for Jimmy Briscoe & The Little Beavers which was released in 1977.
+He wrote and produced the song "Invitation to the World" for Jimmy Briscoe & The Little Beavers which was released in 1977.
 It was one of two disco singles that Billboard recommended in its October 8 edition that year.
+It got to no. 91 on the US R&B chart.
 In 1979, he produced "Into The Milky Way" for the same group.
 He co-wrote the song with Leon Stuckey.

+Manhattans, Commodores, Spinners, Gladys night & the Pips, R. Flack & D. Hathaway, the Jacksons were on Grammy Award for Best R&B Performance by a Duo or Group with Vocals category in 1981.
+But Kyser's production work on the "Rhyze to the Top" single lost Rhyze a grammy nomination in the Grammy Award for Best R&B Performance by a Duo or Group with Vocals category in 1981.